spatie/laravel-medialibrary/docs/handling-uploads/handling-uploads-with-blade.md

 weight: 2
 ---

-If you don't use a front end framework, you can make use of the `x-medialibrary-attachment` and `x-media-library-collection` Blade components to handle uploads.
+You can make use of the `x-medialibrary-attachment` and `x-media-library-collection` Blade components to handle uploads.

 ## Getting started